Tan630/Agolearn/CONTRIBUTING.md

 ![](media/issue-in-commit.svg)

 ### Child Issues
-Modifiers `future action` and `pending change` create child issues.
-Write child issues in reference to the parent.
+Before closing issues with modifiers `future action` and `pending change`, create child issues that discuss the appropriate action or change.
+Then, reference these child issues.

+In each child issue that is created this way, reference the parent issue.

 ![](media/issue-child.svg)